diegosdantonio/diego-sdantonio/content/project/prettyhand/index.md

 ---
 title: The Pretty Hand
-summary: The social project on a low-cost hand prosthesis developed..
+summary: The social project on a low-cost hand prosthesis developed.
 tags:
 - Mechanisms
 - Social project